 “You don’t strike me as the sort of man who breaks easy.
 Like I said we don’t have the time.”

 “I just wish those little runts would stop hiding.”
-Said one of the Asikori as it sat over the pit Lindsey and the aliens were held in.
+One of the Asikori said as it sat over the pit Lindsey and the aliens were held in.

 “Well to be fair considering what we did to their friends can you blame them” Said another of the abominations.

 “No I suppose not.”
 It laughed thinking of the horrors it had helped to inflict on the people of this world.
 Its’ just been days since we last found any of them.
 I’m starting to wonder if this lot are the last left.”

 “Did you hear that” it taunted whilst leaning over the pit.
 “You lot might be the last of your kind.
 When we kill you, well”…..
 The Demon stopped as it noticed something strange in the pit.

 All of the aliens were attacking Lindsey.
 They were throwing her around and striking her before dogpiling on her.

 “They’re killing the rare meat quick, quick stop them.”
 The Demon screamed.